 (Desired Net Income + Annual Expenses + Annual Taxes) / Annual Hours = Hourly Rate

-For reference, I usually like to take an average of four weeks off per year including holidays and clock at least six billable hours each day.
+For example, I usually like to take an average of four weeks off per year including holidays and clock at least six billable hours each day.
 That gives me 233 days or 1,398 hours to reach my goal.

-After we plugin those numbers, the math looks something like this:
+After we plug in those numbers, the math looks something like this: